deezed420/PiCraft/README.md

 We plan to add others in the future but if you don't want to wait use the advanced panel and supply the server.jar there!

 # Support
+We have a [Discord server](https://discord.gg/HhtjQU3GZr), but know that this support server is not for support related to minecraft, only for support with PiCraft.

 # Credits
 * Deezed420 (For most of the programming and running the program)